 - About the Authors

-Marking the 45th anniversary of the prestigious awards that honor the best in children's and young adult literature representing the African-American experience, the fifth edition of this unique guide remains an excellent tool for collection development, readers' advisory, and classroom use.
+Marking the 45th anniversary of the prestigious awards that honor the best in children's and young adult literature representing the black experience, the fifth edition of this unique guide remains an excellent tool for collection development, readers' advisory, and classroom use.
 More than just a bibliography, this resource includes

 - A selection of biographical profiles introducing the creative artists and illustrators behind the award-winning books